• Published: Mar 28 2025 06:53 AM

 wave

-The Shruthi Narayanan case serves as a stark reminder of the challenges faced by actors in the entertainment industry and the pervasive threat of deepfake technology.
-It’s crucial to approach such videos with critical thinking and to avoid contributing to their spread.
-Moreover, this incident underscores the importance of strengthening legal frameworks and industry practices to protect actors from exploitation and harassment.
-The ongoing debate necessitates a more comprehensive discussion on safeguarding the vulnerable within the industry and raising awareness about deepfakes and their devastating impact.
+The Shruthi Narayanan situation serves as a harsh reminder of the challenges actors face, and the very real danger of deepfake technology.
+We really need to learn to approach such videos with critical thinking, to avoid being part of the problem.
+This situation is so crucial because it underlines how important it is to strengthen the legal frameworks that protect actors from exploitation and harassment.
+We need a broader conversation, one that focuses on protecting vulnerable people in the industry and raising awareness about deepfakes and their devastating impact.
+It’s a wake-up call.

 FAQ